Branding Your Artwork

 8. Signature as logo.

-Hand your favourite version over to a graphic designer for conversion into a logo or if you can, convert it yourself.
-Your signature can then be used for promotional purposes on exhibition invitations, catalogues, signage, merchandising and web sites.
+Hand your favorite version over to a graphic designer for conversion into a logo or if you can, convert it yourself.
+Your signature can then be used for promotional purposes on exhibition invitations, catalogs, signage, merchandising and web sites.

 9. To date or not to date?

 Some artists like to date their work. (ex.
 R.F.
 Sploonberry 1988).
 I must admit that going into a museum and seeing a signature with a date has an appeal, but most gallery owners don’t appreciate it.
 Art doesn’t have a shelf life but it can be harder to sell work that is stale and dated ten years ago.
 Imagine what the buyer might be thinking… “Why hasn’t this sold?”
 Save the date for the back of the painting.